WikenwIken/TurdHerder/Readme.md

 - Can be used with any toolhead / probe combo as there aren't any negative Z moves
 - A modified G28 allows for safe Z homing
 - Easy to Print components
+- Designed to plug into a BL Touch Port for easy wiring

 ## BOM